 Many Riverview homeowners have heard "pressure washing" as the solution to dirty roofs.
 But using a pressure washer on asphalt shingles is one of the most damaging mistakes a homeowner can make.
 The granules that protect your shingles are embedded in soft bitumen — a pressure washer blasts them off in seconds, stripping your roof of its protective layer and voiding your shingle warranty.
 Most major shingle manufacturers explicitly state in their warranties that pressure washing is prohibited.

 Soft washing uses low-pressure application of biodegradable cleaning solution to kill the algae, mold, and any lichen present — the chemical does the work, not the water pressure.
+Our soft wash solution is sodium hypochlorite-based with professional surfactants that allow it to cling to roof surfaces and penetrate the algae biofilm.
+Application pressure stays below 100 PSI — roughly equivalent to your garden hose.
 Kyle's A1 uses professional soft wash systems sized for Florida residential roofs, and the results are immediate and long-lasting.

 Roof Cleaning Frequency in Riverview